Rakesh-kasam/python-scripts/README.md

   #Requirements

-  python3 with below modules (you can run pip3 install <modulename> to install them) requests, configparser, sys
+  python3 with below modules (you can run pip3 install <modulename> to get these)

+  requests, configparser, sys

   Need an api key from the weathermap site and put it in weather.cfg file